 Sagging and (gasp!) aging!

-When we forget to wear daily sunscreen (something I know you would never do), are having too much fun and forget to reapply, or leave our wide-brimmed hats in the car, it can damage skin and add years to our faces.
+When we forget to wear daily sunscreen (something I know you would never do), forget to reapply because we’re having so much fun, or leave our wide-brimmed hats in the car, it can damage skin and add years to our faces.

 Are there products that can reverse or treat facial sun damage?

 Today, I’m going to show you some ways to treat those telltale signs of summer so you can save your skin and enjoy the sun for years to come!

-How Sun Damage Occurs
+How Damage Occurs

-While the sun does help our bodies produce vitamin D, and provide us with the ideal magazine-flipping-lazy-napping setting, too much of it can lead to wrinkles, sagging, discoloration or even risks of skin cancer.
+While the sun does help our bodies produce vitamin D, and provide us with the ideal magazine-flipping-lazy-napping setting, too much of it can lead to wrinkles, sagging, discoloration, or even risks of skin cancer.